frephs/api-project-2023/README.md

 ## How to run/compile
+>[!TIP]
-The provided Makefile provides several targets to build, test, and debug the program.
+> The provided Makefile provides several targets to build, test, and debug the program.
 Here's a brief overview of how to use it:

 ### Building and Running Tests